f00biebletch/readme/README.md

 ### isNot
 * reserved for 1:1 and/or review
 * surprising; you will not be surprised at your review
-* transactional; sometimes you will adapt to feedbac
+* transactional; sometimes you will adapt to feedback, and I will appreciate if you question/challenge me on feedback

 ## Management
 ### is